Big Cat Rescue: History

 In 2013, following a 2011 lawsuit, Joseph Maldonado-Passage, aka "Joe Exotic", whose family runs the GW Exotic Animal Park, was ordered to pay Big Cat Rescue $1,000,000 for using confusingly similar trademarked materials.
 Joe Exotic attempted to hire a hitman to kill Carole Baskin, chief executive officer of Big Cat Rescue, who had won a lawsuit against him in 2013.
 Maldonado-Passage has since been arrested and convicted of two counts of murder-for-hire, eight violations of the Lacey Act and nine of the Endangered Species Act.

 In October 2014, Florida Fish and Wildlife Conservation Commission inspected BCR based on a complaint and issued a warning for "maintaining a Leopard in an uncovered outdoor cage >1000 sq. ft., without the use of a moat system, and without previously obtaining written approval by the Commission".

 In March 2019, Big Cat Rescue opened a zoo exhibit without live animals, using augmented reality and virtual reality technologies.
 Visitors come in person and access the exhibit through a mobile app on their cell phone.

 In March 2020, Big Cat Rescue temporarily closed to the public due to the COVID-19 pandemic in Florida., and Baskin later announced in a Facebook post that she was considering not opening it to the public, stating;

 There is just too much opportunity for people to put their own desires ahead of the greater good.
 We are trying to find ways that the cats can be cared for in a post-COVID-19 world.

-As of December, 2023, all of the cats had been permanently relocated to Turpentine Creek Wildlife Refuge (TCWR) in Eureka Springs, Arkansas.
-Big Cat Rescue plans to sell the Florida land, using the funds to help pay for the food at TCWR and to donate to projects working to save cat species in the wild.
+Prior to December 2023, all of the cats had been permanently relocated to Turpentine Creek Wildlife Refuge (TCWR) in Eureka Springs, Arkansas.
+In December 2024, Big Cat Rescue sold the Florida land for USD$19.5 million, of which they claimed would be used to help pay for the food at TCWR and to donate to projects working to save cat species in the wild.